 (c) Manner of filing.
 If the application for reconsideration is transmitted to the prothonotary of the appellate court by means of first class, express, or priority United States Postal Service mail, the application shall be deemed received by the prothonotary for the purposes of [Rule]Pa.R.A.P.
 121(a) (filing) on the date deposited in the United States mail as shown on a United States Postal Service Form 3817 Certificate of Mailing, or other similar United States Postal Service form from which the date of deposit can be verified.
-The certificate of mailing or other similar Postal Service, shall show the docket number of the matter in the court in which reconsideration is sought, and shall be enclosed with the application or separately mailed to the prothonotary.
+The certificate of mailing or other similar Postal Service form from which the date of deposit can be verified shall be cancelled by the Postal Service, shall show the docket number of the matter in the court in which reconsideration is sought and shall be enclosed with the application or separately mailed to the prothonotary.
 Upon actual receipt of the application, the prothonotary shall immediately stamp it with the date of actual receipt.
 That date, or the date of earlier deposit in the United States mail as prescribed in this [subdivision]paragraph, shall constitute the date when application was sought, which date shall be shown on the docket.